eulke/fnc/README.md

 # FNC - Fast Version Control and Release Tool

-FNC (Fast Next Change) is a command-line tool for managing versions, releases, and deployments across multiple project types.
+FNC (Finance) is a command-line tool for managing versions, releases, and deployments across multiple project types for finance team.

 ## Features